rafaelsntn/deepspeech-batch-inference-aws/README.md

 To run more than one instance simultaneously, increase the value of number_of_instances in lambda_files/check_files.py, up to 20 instances.
 You can increase this limit of instances deploying a compute environment with a bigger maxv_cpus in deepspeech/deepspeech_stack.py.
 The Lambda function will use this number of instances to submit a array job with multiple child jobs, and will create files in S3 specifying the input for each child job.

 ## Cleaning up
-To destroy all resources created by the CDK stack, run the following command inside the project folder from a terminal.
+To destroy all resources created by the CDK stack, run the following command inside the project folder from a terminal. <br />
 `cdk destroy`

 ## License